Yiju-Li/CV/resume.md

 ## Recent Projects, Contributions and Awards
-- A **Full-Stack Web Application** for Movie Review and Evaluation, in a team of 10.
+- Project of a **Full-Stack Web Application** for Movie Review and Evaluation, in a team of 10.
-- Inspired by **Microsoft Suphx**: Machine Agent for Incomplete Information Competition
+- Project inspired by **Microsoft Suphx**: Machine Agent for Incomplete Information Competition
-- A Customized design of a 11-bits, multi-purpose **CPU**, with an **Assemblr** written in C.
+- Project of a Customized design of a 11-bits, multi-purpose **CPU**, with an **Assemblr** written in C.
-- Flarum(An LAMP forum platform) extentions: User tag; Advanced serach; Weather Plugins
+- Contribution to Flarum(An LAMP forum platform) by **releasing extentions**: User tag; Advanced serach; Weather Plugins
-- Wiki Education Dashboard: use Rspec for testing and fix front-end in React.
+- Constribution to Wiki Education Dashboard by **continuous maintenance**: use Rspec for testing and fix front-end in React.
-- Autonomous vehicle motion forecasting challenge on Kaggle: Top 5%.
+- Competition Award of Autonomous vehicle motion forecasting challenge on Kaggle: Top 5%.
 - University Award: Provost honors